-- Select the host and instance you want to access.
-See "Selecting the SQL Server host and instance" on page 79. - 2 Select File > Restore SQL Server objects. - Select the options for the operation.
+1 Select the host and instance you want to access.

+- 2 Select File > Restore SQL Server objects. - 3 Select the options for the operation.

 Save is enabled in the restore dialog box.
 Launch immediately is disabled because the generated script must be executed on the remote host that you are logged on to.